cancerberoSgx/camera-capture/camera-capture/README.md

 * [Capture class](https://github.com/cancerberoSgx/camera-capture/blob/master/docs/modules/_capture_.md)

 ## TODO / Road map

+### performance
+- [ ] performance 2: sharing a webrtc session between node and browserthis could imply not having to read/write image data at all just consuming a video stream ?
 - [ ] test if toDataUrl is faster than toBlob
+- [ ] perhaps is faster to do the capture loop all together inside the DOM, instead calling evaluate() on each iteration?
+- [ ] performance 1 post frames to a node.js server , possibly using  websockets

+## misc

+- [ ] supposedly qt supports webrtc natively - oerhaos a demo connecting pptr and qt desktop app ?
 - [ ] probably for frames a generator / or observable is more appropriate than even listeners.
-- [ ] perhaps is faster to do the capture loop all together inside the DOM, instead calling evaluate() on each iteration?
 - [ ] CLI
+- [ ] demo - stream local camera capture on a server web page.
 - [ ] stopVideo refactor TODOs
 - [ ] a free port number resolver - try until one is available (conection successful)
 - [ ] pause/resume / start/stop should work for recording too.
+- [ ] do we really need to serialize constrains ?
 - [ ] performance tests (fps raw image data and encoded images)
-- [ ] do we really need to serialize constrains ?
 - [ ] video recording formats other than webm?
 - [ ] video recording constraints - size -
 - [ ] audio recording only API